-Share on facebook Share on twitter Share on pinterest Share on tumblr Share on reddit Bracknell is a large town in Berkshire, which lies 11 miles to the east of
+Share on facebook Share on twitter Share on pinterest Share on tumblr Share on reddit Bracknell is known for its thriving business community, which results in many people travelling through the town.
+When you’re out and about, it may be

 Things To Do In Bracknell: Shopping, Leisure and Attractions